Privacy Policy

 You have the right to withdraw your consent at any time and your other rights are indicated in Part I of this Privacy Policy.

-Part III Subscribing to our e-newsletter
+Part V: Subscribing to our e-newsletter

 Below we present to you the principles of personal data processing that apply when you decide to subscribe to our newsletter.